whilei/go-ethereum-wiki/mlog-Spec.md

 - `$SUBJECT:DETAIL` is the DETAIL of of SUBJECT
 - ...
 ETC.

 > An ordered bullet list describing DETAIL variables and any relevant formatting or contextual details.
-Don't forget to mention how absent or broken values will be represented!
+Don't forget to mention how absent, error, or nil values will be represented for DETAILS and FINGERPRINT names.
 There is no need to explain header constants $DATE thru SUBJECT.

 _Example_: